RAF Netheravon, Wiltshire

 Large bi-fold doors could be opened to its full width.

 History : At the end of WW1 Netheravon like several other stations in the south of England were to be converted into heavy bomber stations with Handley Page bombers and a large accommodation hutting and hangarage was to be built.
 Well the two hangars were built but the plan changed and the bombers went somewhere else.
-HP bombers were stationed here in 1918/19 and just before the Armistice in November 1918, there was a terrible gale that blew four HP´s and many other aircraft over.
+HP bombers were stationed here just before the Armistice in November 1918.
+There was a terrible gale that blew four HP´s and many other aircraft over.
 The HP´were never hangared in these two sheds for some unknown reason??

 Handley Page bomber.